openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 1. they would have to get help from support to edit the status field
 2. they would have to manually remove the undesired tags from any existing resources

-In the future we will want to introduce a spec field where a customer can specify and edit these tags, which will be reflected into status when changed, and we will expect consuming components to reconcile changes to the set of tags by applying net new tags to existing resources (but they will still not remove tags that are dropped from the list of tags).
+In spec field where a customer can specify and edit these tags, which will be reflected into status when changed, and we will expect consuming components to reconcile changes to the set of tags by applying net new tags to existing resources (but they will still not remove tags that are dropped from the list of tags).

 ## Alternatives

-TBD

 ## Infrastructure Needed [optional]

-TBD